joincivil/Civil/README.md

 We've added a helper command to assist you if you want to develop using the front-end and a local ganache.
 Just 3 simple commands.

+First, however, you may want to add your own address (e.g. MetaMask account) to our config file so that you are distributed tokens/ETH properly and change the Appellate and GovernmentController addresses.
+This is especially useful if your MetaMask account is not the same as one of you ganache accounts (all ganache accounts are given tokens by default).
+Config file can be found at `packages/contracts/conf/config.json`.

 From the root directory:

 ```bash